ausdigital/ausdigital.github.io/README.md

 * As a business I want all invoices and tax receipts from my authorised suppliers to be automatically loaded to my financial system ready for my approval so I can reduce my administration burden.

 We want the simplest, lowest cost and most secure solution to these needs so we've developed a suite of RESTful API standards and thrown in strong identity measures that support end-to-end encryption and digital signatures.
 This site supports implementers by providing:
-* A suite of technical specifications - including [identity-provider](#the-identity-provider-specification), [capability-lookup](#the-digital-capability-locator-specification), [metadata-publisher](#the-service-metadata-publisher-specification), [access-point](#the-access-point-specification), and [notary](#the-notary-specification)
+* A suite of [technical specifications](#the-technical-framework-specifications) and free test points.
-* A suite of semantic specifications -  initially [billing-semantics](#billing-semantics-specification) and, in future, [order-semantics](#purchase-order-semantics-specification), [shipping-semantics](#shipping-notice-semantics-specification)
+* A suite of [semantic specifications](#the-business-document-semantic-specifications) and free test points.
-* A set of [special interest groups}(#the-special-interest-groups) including development, engagement, infoSec, ledger services, and trade finance
+* A set of [special interest groups](#the-special-interest-groups) with collaboration tools.
-* An open and transparent [governance and participation](#specification-governance-model) model that performs all work in the public domain and is open to participation by interested parties.
+* A transparent [governance model](#specification-governance-model) with free participation for any interested party.

 # Background